 - Red spider-like blood vessels throughout the skin

-Clinical manifestations and laboratory features are enough to identify alcoholic hepatitis in a patient with a long-term heavy alcohol drinking.
-Heavy alcohol use is defined as drinking more than 100 g of alcohol per day for more than 20 years, providing absence of other common causes of acute hepatitis.
+Clinical manifestations and laboratory features are enough to identify alcoholic hepatitis in a patient with a long-term habit of heavy alcohol drinking.
+Heavy alcohol use is defined as drinking more than 100 g of alcohol per day for more than 20 years.
+It is the likely cause of acute hepatitis, provided other common causes of acute hepatitis are absent.

-A thorough research needs to be done to understand the patient’s drinking habits – how often the patient drinks and whether they can function without it and other such questions to gauge the body’s dependency on alcohol.
+Thorough research must be done to understand the patient’s drinking habits – how often the patient drinks, whether they can function without it, and other such questions to gauge the body’s dependency on alcohol.

-Patient with alcoholic hepatitis is typically 40 to 50 years old of age, with a history of a daily heavy alcohol drinking “more than 100 g per day”, for more than 20 years, which might occur in response to stressful situations in patient’s life.
+A patient with alcoholic hepatitis is typically 40 to 50 years of age, with a history of daily heavy alcohol drinking (more than 100 g per day for more than 20 years), which might occur in response to stressful situations.

-This will help in bringing about symptoms such as tender hepatomegaly, jaundice, and fever.
-In patients with advanced diseases, a physical examination can also bring about signs of portal hypertension, ascites, and a bruit might be heard over the liver.
+Physical examination may reveal symptoms such as tender hepatomegaly, jaundice, and fever.
+In patients with advanced disease, signs of portal hypertension and ascites may be present; a bruit might be heard over the liver.

-Ascites may occur due to either portal hypertension, or obstruction of portal venous flow as a result of hepatic cells swelling.
+Ascites may result from either portal hypertension or obstruction of portal venous flow caused by swelling of hepatic cells.